 Each holder of Preferred Stock is entitled to notice of any shareholders' meeting and shall vote with the holders of Common Stock, except for those matters required by law to be voted upon separately among the holders of Common Stock and Preferred Stock.
 In all cases where the holders of Preferred Stock and holders of Common Stock are to vote together, the holder of each share of Preferred Stock is entitled to the number of votes equal to the number of shares of Common Stock into which each share of Preferred Stock is convertible.
-Except as otherwise required by law, the holders of the Preferred Stock have voting rights and powers equal to the common Stock.
+Except as otherwise required by law, the holders of the Preferred Stock have voting rights and powers equal to the voting rights and powers of the Common Stock.